 - NICE and moving towards adult services

-- Epilepsy, behaviour and education
+- Learning, behaviour and epilepsy

 - Help and support for parents and carers

 - Download our epilepsy story and activity book for children

 Around one in 240 children under 16 in the UK has epilepsy.
 With a few sensible precautions, most will be able to do the things other children can do.
 However, some children have more complex epilepsy and need specialist help and support.
 This information will tell you about some of the issues that affect children with epilepsy, and where you can go for any help or support you need.